 The power that Piranesi’s view does suggest, though, is that of architectural magnificence and sheer urban expansiveness.
+This volume of the Vedute di Roma groups together seven views of palaces within central Rome, five views of which include annotations that draw our eyes to a distant vanishing point: views of the palaces of Montecitorio, Odescalchi, Stopani, and the French Academy.
 Of this last plate, Wilton-Ely has remarked that its “bold recession” displays Piranesi’s “appetite for detail sustained along [an] entire street frontage” and “provide[s] his composition with a strong tonal diagonal across the whole plate” (1988, 36).
 This description is true for each of these images, which, taken together, show Piranesi seeking out exercises in dramatic one-point perspective that position contemporary architectural grandeur within the urban network of axial vistas enacted by Sixtus V. (JB)

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.